Pieces of You [Her]: a Short Fiction

 Dream

-As you may or may not know, one novel I am currently revising is about a young woman whose dreams begin to interfere with reality.
+As you may or may not know, one novel I am currently revising is about a young woman whose dreams begin to interfere with reality, and another WIP (work-in-progress) is about a dystopian future where sleep is outlawed.

 Life was a whirlwind: people deserting me, families I used to work with shaming me, friends leaving and spreading false rumors, etc. My family was angry with me because I owed them money.